Lesson Plan on Bridges: Forces, Arch Bridges, & Truss Bridges

 - Protective cover shirts (optional – we will only be using watercolor paints)

 - At least 1 picture of a famous bridge that your child can sketch (from a library book, the Internet, etc.) (1 for every 3 children)

 Items to Bring to Share with the Group:

--a picture of Rainbow Bridge (from a book or the Internet), 1 plastic knife per child, and 1 piece of wax paper per child (to protect the table)
+- A picture of Rainbow Bridge (from a book or the Internet), 1 plastic knife per child, and One piece of wax paper per child (to protect the table)

 Build grape and toothpick truss bridges, piece together a play-doh arch bridge, act out the forces involved in bridge building and suspension bridges, paint famous bridges, hold a bridge-building contest, and more in this fun 2 part unit study on bridges!

 - Bridge Lesson on Forces, Arch Bridges, & Truss Bridges - This is part 1 of a 2 part hands-on unit study on bridges.
 Build grape and toothpick truss bridges, piece together a play-doh arch bridge, act out the forces involved in bridge building, and more!